Coping Strategy Index

 6) The scores are usually divided into three categories: low CSI score (0-50), medium (51-100) and high (over 100).
 However, these thresholds often need to be modified based on the context and the number of coping strategies you assess (e.g. to 0-40; 41-80; and over 80).
 If you use the indicator for your baseline/ endline, you will be aiming to reduce the percentage of households in the highest CSI category.

-1) CSI is one of ECHO's Key Outcome Indicators (KOI).
-However, ECHO’s guidance on its KOI (see below) requires you to report on the average CSI score – not on the % of households in the highest Coping Strategy Index score category.
+1) CSI is one of ECHO's Key Outcome Indicators.
+However, ECHO’s guidance on its indicators (see below) as well as European Commission DEVCO's guidance on the use CSI indicator requires you to report on the average CSI score – not on the % of households in the highest Coping Strategy Index score category.

 3) Do not assess a high number of coping strategies - respondents as well as enumerators get tired of being asked/ asking similar questions and are more likely to provide less precise answers.
 If possible, limit the number to no more than 10 strategies.